AviatrixSystems/Docs/HowTos/controller_security_for_SAML.rst

 #.
 Click next.

 #.
-For certificate upload from ACM or use your self/CA signed certificates.
+For certificate upload from ACM or use your self/CA signed certificates. if you already have a Route53 domain name, an ACM certificate can be requested for your domain and can be easily validated through email.
+You will need to add a record in your DNS with CNAME pointing the load balancer to match the certificate used for the load balancer.
      Note: for self signed certificate select Security Policy: ELBSecurityPolicy-2015-05

 #.
 Click next.